Ethics and guidelines

 Before we get into the nuts and bolts of how our thinking translates into designing a research study, we also need to look at how to do this in an ethical way.

-In the audio Examples of unethical practice you heard about some of the background to this, and why we can’t take it for granted that everyone thinks like us, as healthcare professionals, and wants to conduct themselves to the highest standards.
+In step 2.4 Examples of unethical practice you heard about some of the background to this, and why we can’t take it for granted that everyone thinks like us, as healthcare professionals, and wants to conduct themselves to the highest standards.

 Healthcare professionals have always had an altruistic orientation, but much as we can’t assume that everyone thinks about the world in the same way as we do, we shouldn’t assume everyone else also works to the same standards.

 The basic principles of biomedical ethics started with the Hippocratic Oath in Ancient Greece, and have been refined ever since.
-The World Health Organisation has developed a universal standard, which you can find on their website but there are also local standards and guidelines which vary a little across the world.
+The World Health Organization has developed a universal standard, which you can find on the WHO website, but there are also local standards and guidelines which vary a little across the world.